Saints Row (2022 video game): Gameplay

 Similar to previous installments in the series, Saints Row is an open world action game with third-person shooter elements where players complete missions—linear scenarios with set objectives—to progress through the main story.
 Outside of missions, players can freely roam the game's world and complete optional side activities.
 The game's setting, the fictional city of Santo Ileso, is broken down into nine districts, which players will have to work towards taking over in the name of their gang, the Saints, earning certain benefits in the process.
-After taking over a district, players are able to use empty lots found there to launch illegitimate businesses with legitimate fronts to help finance and benefit the gang.
-The city includes more vertical areas with tools that the player will be able to use to take advantage of that.
+After taking over a district, players are able to use empty lots found there to launch illegitimate businesses with legitimate fronts to finance and benefit the gang.
+The city includes more vertical areas, which can be explored using specific tools made available to the player.
 The driving gameplay has been improved from previous Saints Row games to encourage the use of vehicles as weapons themselves alongside guns.

 The game includes a detailed character creator for the player-character, including selection of gender.
 In addition to their character's appearance, players are also able to customize their weapons and vehicles.
 There is a drop-in cooperative multiplayer mode which allows two players to play together at the same time, with each player using their own custom Boss character and progressing in their own missions.

 Synopsis

 Setting

 Saints Row is set in the fictional city of Santo Ileso, located in the American southwest and modeled after Las Vegas, Nevada.
 At the start of the game, the city is controlled by two warring gangs: Los Panteros, a gritty vehicle and fitness-oriented gang that runs smuggling and protection; and the Idols, an anarcho-communist gang focused on clubs and nightlife.
-A third faction, Marshall Defense Industries, an international private military corporation known for its high-tech weaponry, is also based in Santo Ileso, and attempts to eradicate all gang presence in the city while increasing its own influence.
+A third faction, Marshall Defense Industries, an international private military corporation known for its high-tech weaponry, is also based in Santo Ileso and attempts to eradicate all gang presence in the city while increasing its own influence.

-The player character, known simply as "the Boss", gets fired from Marshall Defense Industries and decides to form a gang, the Saints, with the help of roommates: Eli, a successful investor and business entrepreneur that plans most of the gang's operations; Kevin, an aspiring chef who formerly worked as a DJ for the Idols and handles the execution of the Saints' heists; and Neenah, an art major and ex-mechanic for Los Panteros who serves as the gang's driver.
+The player character (Max Mittelman, Erica Lindbeck, Catero Colbert, Bryce Charles, Antony Del Rio, Emily O'Brien, Adam Gold or Rachel Butera), known simply as "the Boss", gets fired from Marshall Defense Industries and decides to form a gang, the Saints, with the help of their friends and roommates: Eli (Eugene Byrd), a successful investor and business entrepreneur that plans most of the gang's operations; Kevin (Greg Chun), an aspiring chef who formerly worked as a DJ for the Idols and handles the execution of the Saints' heists; and Neenah (Jeannie Tirado), an art major and ex-mechanic for Los Panteros who serves as the gang's driver.